mmrobins/franklin-battery-scheduler/README.md

 ## Overview

-This repository contains a bash script that sets your FranklinWH battery to self-consumption mode with configurable SOC thresholds
+This repository's main feature is a bash script that sets your FranklinWH battery to configurable SOC thresholds, and different modes (TOU, Self Consumption, Backup)

 The script itself can easily be [run manually](#Local-Script-Execution)